bexilsley.com ✴

 The first thing I did was see if I could make a small change to the existing Cannibal game.
 I just wanted to change the intro text, or swap one of the room images for a different one.
 If I could do one thing successfully, I could change the whole game eventually, right?
 I gathered together all of Cannibal’s source code files and its images and sounds.
 The first thing I noticed was that the images couldn’t be opened in software that should be able to display .iff images - and they came out all corrupted when I tried to convert them to .jpg.

-I quickly realised this was because they’d been encrypted with Visionary’s VCode utility.
+I realised this was because they’d been encoded with Visionary’s VCode utility.
 How this works: you run VCode from the command line interface by typing something like this:

 vcode image.iff password image2.iff

-VCode runs and produces an encrypted image (that Visionary can still understand and display), saving it under the second filename.
+VCode runs and produces an encoded image (that Visionary can still understand and display), saving it under the second filename.

 So - no matter, I thought.
 You define the password for your game elsewhere in your source code, so I can just use John’s password in his code - jroj - to decode them again.
 Right?
 Nope.

-They must have been encrypted with a different password, to stop people like me from doing exactly what I was doing.
+They must have been encoded with a different password, to stop people like me from doing exactly what I was doing.
 So, I had no choice but to... respect the author’s wishes and leave them alone?
-Or... reverse engineer VCode and figure out how it works and what it does to encrypt files.
+Or... reverse engineer VCode and figure out how it works and what it does to encode files.

 It took me two days.